 Surgery is usually needed to treat these serious but uncommon complications.

-Note: always report bleeding from the bowel (via your anus) to a doctor.
-You should not assume bleeding is from a diverticulum.
+Note: always report bleeding from the bowel (via the anus) to a doctor.
+It should never be assumed that bleeding is from a diverticulum.
 Other more serious conditions such as bowel cancer need to be ruled out.

 As diverticulosis means diverticula with no symptoms, there is no need for any treatment.